Pure Food Building: Planning and construction (1920-1922)

 The Globe reported that, as of September 1920, a Pure Food Building was being considered by the directors.
 Other buildings proposed were a Temple of Music, a second Transportation Building, and an Electric Building.
-The Pure Food Association and architect B. H. Prack presented a design for a Pure Food Building to the CNE Association in October.
+The Pure Food Association and American architect Bernard Herman Prack presented a design for a Pure Food Building to the CNE Association in October.
 Final plans for the building were to be prepared by the City Architect of Toronto.
 Exhibitors at the building would commit to a period of ten years, paying over that period for its construction cost, after which it would be owned by the City.
 It was the first new building as part of a scheduled 50-year development plan.
 The Toronto Board of Control and CNE board arranged a conference in November 1920, to discuss the creation of a $150,000 building devoted to "pure food".
 The proposal was that exhibitors "carry all interest and debt charges for twenty years," if City funding were provided.
 Later in the month, Toronto City Council was to consider whether to apply to the Province "for the authority to issue debentures" for the structure.

 In February 1921, it was reported to the Canadian National Exhibition Association board that "headway was being made" in signing up exhibitors.
 The City had voted in favour of a $150,000 building to open in 1921, if guarantees were met.
 Tenders for construction of half the building were opened in September, the lowest being $116,500.

 The land used for the building was outdoor space for agricultural and life stock exhibits; they were moved to the eastern end of the site.